lulzzz/snu-snu/README.md

 ##### Basic use

-- install the package.
+install the package:

          pip install git+https://github.com/simoncrowe/snusnu.git

-- Run your python interpreter. i.e.
+Run your python interpreter. i.e.

          python3

-- Use the basic terminal interface
+Use the basic terminal interface

          from snusnu import terminal